 While these studies have been ongoing, the Planning Commission has adopted several Resolutions establishing interim policies and controls to preserve land for industrial uses, including Resolution 14861 (June 1999) that established Industrial Protection Zones in various locations in the City's Eastern Neighborhoods, and Resolution 16202 that carried forth the intent and objectives of these controls and policies (August 2001).
-Furthermore, by Resolution No. 20-07, the Board of Supervisors established City and County of San Francisco Policy for the Eastern Neighborhoods Rezoning and Community Area Plans, which overall calls for the Area Plans to be consistent with the General Plan; to facilitate affordable housing production; to protect and provide open space, transit, mixed-use neighborhood commercial retail; to protect Production, Distribution and Repair (PDR) businesses, building and space; to protect and provide an array of public benefits to mitigate the impact of new development.
+Furthermore, by Resolution No. 20-07, the Board of Supervisors established City and County of San Francisco Policy for the Eastern Neighborhoods Rezoning and Community Area Plans, which overall calls for the Area Plans to be consistent with the General Plan; to facilitate affordable housing production; to protect and provide open space, transit, mixed-use neighborhood commercial retail; to protect Production, Distribution and Repair (PDR) businesses, building and space; to protect and promote arts venues spaces; to protect landmarks; and to provide an array of public benefits to mitigate the impact of new development.